Churches and Steeples

 In August 2010, we removed the old clock tower and replaced it with the new clock tower and spire.
 Our blog posts from that time documented the process, and the media attention it received.
 Contact Shawn for more information.

-Acworth Meetinghouse, Acworth, New Hampshire 2008-2009
+ACWORTH MEETINGHOUSE, Acworth, New Hampshire 2008-2009

 This double lantern steeple was built in 1821, by Elias Carter, from Asher Benjamin designs.
 It features one of four bells attributed to Paul Revere.
 The repairs ran from foundation to steeple and were performed by a committed crew of community craftspeople.
 Preservation Timber Framing supervised and planned the complete restoration of the double lantern dome with center mast, tower box frame and belfry.
 White oak, pine and spruce timbers match original fabric.
 PTF taught and worked closely with local craftspeople to successfully complete the restoration.
 Please contact Arron Sturgis for more information.